dantrim/htt_tp_fw/tb/README.md

 Here each of the ```tb``` commands will be briefly described.

-All `tb` commands available to are listed by printing the help message:
+All `tb` commands available to you are listed by printing the help message:
 ```bash
 (env) $ tb -h
 Usage: tb [OPTIONS] COMMAND [ARGS]...